letra:wrbhh_6kkym= abecedario

 If you’re into tech, you might be curious about other ways to make your devices more versatile.
 For example, if you’re looking for a new smartphone, check out the smartphone comparison guide flagship models reviewed.
 It’ll help you find a device that can handle all the languages and symbols you need.

 Emojis?
 They’re just Unicode characters that your device knows how to display as a picture.
-So, when you send a ????, it’s just another character in the vast Unicode library.
+So, when you send a ????
+It’s just another character in the vast Unicode library.